paramireze/paramireze.github.io/_posts/2019-03-20-intermittent-fasting.markdown

 What I found was that I was too agreeable.
 I would often act and behave in an agreeable manner because I was afraid of conflict.
 I usually go along with what other people are doing and try not to be noticed.
 It wasn't until I realized that being agreeable was harmful to myself, my self-esteem and identity.
 The biggest change I made was being comfortable saying "no".
 In fact, something I have noticed is that some people absolutely hate it when you tell them no, and that brings me immense pleasure when I see their face screw up after saying it.

 All this may sound obvious to many, however, I learned this late in life.
 I think everyone has some area of their personality that takes much more time to develop than others.
 For me, it was standing up for myself.
-For others, it might be less aggressive.
+For others, it might be the opposite.

 ## one meal a day
 I would not suggest this diet to anyone unless they were absolutely sure they were fully committed to sticking with a diet.
 This is one of the toughest habits I've worked on, however, the rewards are worth it.